 Since this is a Picture Choice question, you can provide eye candy by accompanying each option with an image of your own products.
 We’ll create options for salads, noodles, veggie burgers, and pizza.

-Enable the Randomize option in the floater menu to show question answers in random order to respondents.
+Enable the Randomize option in the right-hand Question menu to show question answers in random order to respondents.
 This will create a better experience in the Score quiz we’ll create later on!

 Tip: Skipping questions isn’t possible in Chat, so you don’t need to mark typeform questions as required unless you’re planning on using the same typeform elsewhere.

-Tip: Add Alt text in the floater menu to improve your form’s accessibility.
+Tip: Add Alt text in the Question menu to improve your form’s accessibility.

 6. Great!
 Let’s add a Multiple Choice question without pictures this time.
 Ask respondents to pick up to two words that define the flavor profile they enjoy, out of the choices fresh, spicy, umami, and herbal.